5 Getting started with R and RStudio

 Abstract

-This chapter is designed to provide readers with clear, concise instructions on installing all the software necessary to complete any of the subsequent walkthrough chapters.
-Readers who are familiar with R and RStudio, as well as how to install and load packages in R, may find this to be a helpful review or may prefer to skip the chapter entirely.
-This chapter also covers the basics of writing and running code in RStudio, and closes with an introduction to using the {swirl} package.
+This chapter provides readers with instructions on installing the software necessary to complete any of the subsequent walkthrough chapters.
+Readers who are familiar with R and RStudio, including installing and loading packages in R, may find this to be a helpful review or may prefer to skip the chapter entirely.
+This chapter also covers the basics of writing and running code in RStudio.
+It closes with an introduction to using the {swirl} package.
 It is designed to help you get started using R and RStudio, assuming no prior use of either.

-In this chapter, and the following chapter (on Foundational Skills), and each of the walkthrough chapters, we include a broad overview of the topics emphasized and the functions introduced in the chapter.
+This chapter, the following chapter (on Foundational Skills), and each of the walkthrough chapters include an overview of the topics emphasized and the functions introduced in the chapter.

 5.1 Topics emphasized

-For all of the topics emphasized sections (like this one), we indicate topics that are unique to each chapter.
-Especially for the walkthrough chapters, however, there is a great deal of overlap between chapters in what is emphasized, because, for example, visualizing data is regularly used as a part of carrying out a data science project in education.
+For all of the topics emphasized sections, we indicate topics that are unique to each chapter.
+However, there is a great deal of overlap between chapters.
+For example, visualizing data is regularly used as a part of carrying out a data science project in education.
 Therefore, consider these topics emphasized to be the particular focus of the chapters they reference.

 5.2 Functions introduced

-For the “functions introduced” sections, you will notice that some look a little bit different than others.
-For example, devtools::install_github() is different than install.packages().
+For the “functions introduced” sections, notice that some functions look different than others.
+For example, pak::pak()

 5.3 Chapter overview